Skip to content

 • it becomes hard to explain why the fact ended up in memory at all.

-That is why even for very "smart" agents it is useful to follow a boring principle: by default, writing to long-term memory should either be explicitly allowed by policy, or moved into a background pipeline.
+That is why even for very capable agents it is useful to follow a boring rule: by default, writing to long-term memory should either be explicitly allowed by policy, or moved into a background pipeline.

 Here is a simple example of that logic: